DrownFish19/ParallelComMetric/README.md

 # ParallelComMetric
-A parallel toolkit, implemented with Pthreads (or MPI), to calculate the community quality metrics with and without ground truth community structure.
+ A parallel toolkit implemented with Pthreads (or MPI) to calculate various extrinsic and intrinsic quality metrics (with and without ground truth community structure) for non-overlapping (hard, single membership) clusterings.
 The original version is extended with the GNU-style arguments parsing, selective evaluation of the quality measures and the standard Makefile by Artem Lutov <artem@exascale.info>.
 The extension is licensed under the [Apache License v.2](https://www.apache.org/licenses/LICENSE-2.0), about the license of the original code please ask the initial authors.

 Evaluating quality metrics: